-Index No. IE-C Capability Category I Capability Category II Capability Category III IE-C9 If fault-tree modeling is used for ment and quantification of recov applicable requirements in the H ery actions where available, in a manner consistent with the IE-C10 COMPARE results and EXPLAIN sources to provide a reasonablen • ent analysis with generic data IE-C11 For rare initiating events, USE in INCLUDE plant-specific function in events, engineering judgmen MENT with applicable generic dipara.
-2-1.4, Use of Expert Judgm For this Requirement, a "rare event one or a few times throughout the many years.
-An "extremely rare to occur even once throughout the occur even occur even once throughout the occur even oc ons.
-For extremely rare initiat- t may be used; if used, AUG- ata sources.
-Refer to ent, as appropriate. ent" might be expected to occur ne world nuclear industry over event" would not be expected For rare initiating events, USE industry generic data and AUGMENT with a plant-specific fault tree or other similar evaluation that accounts for plant-specific features.
+Index No. IE-C Capability Category I Capability Category II Capability Category III IE-C11 If fault-tree modeling is used for initial ment and quantification of recovery acapplicable requirements in Human Rel ctions where available, in a IE-C12 COMPARE results and EXPLAIN diffesources to provide a reasonableness ch ent analysis with generic data IE-C13 For rare initiating events, USE industr INCLUDE plant-specific features to care most applicable.
+For extremely raneering judgment may be used; if used cable generic data sources.
+Refer to 1-4 Judgment, as appropriate. lecide which generic data re initiating events, engi- d, AUGMENT with appli- AUGMENT with a plant-specific fault tree or other similar evaluation that accounts for plant-specific features.
 For extremely rare initiating events, engineering judgment may be used; if used, AUGMENT with applicable generic data sources.
-Refer to para.
-2-1.4, Use of Expert Judgment, as appropriate.
-For this Requirement, a "rare event" might be expected to occur one or a few times throughout the world nuclear industry over many years.
+Refer to 1-4.3, Use of Expert Judgment as appropriate.
+For this Requirement, a "rare event" none or a few times throughout the wo many years.
+An "extremely rare event to occur even once throughout the ind rld nuclear industry over " would not be expected For this Requirement, a "rare event" might be expected to occur one or a few times throughout the world nuclear industry over many years.
 An "extremely rare event" would not be expected to occur even once throughout the industry over many years.
 INCLUDE in the quantification the plant-specific features that could influence initiating events and recovery probabilities.
 Examples of plant-specific features that sometimes merit inclusion are the following: (a) plant geography, climate, and meteorology for LOOP and LOOP recovery (b) service water intake characteristics and plant experience (c) LOCA frequency calculation